cajacko/project-journal/projects/comedy.md

 NoScript is the programming (Specifically React.JS and JavaScript) based improv comedy house team for Smoosh (A comedy night by programmers for programmers).
 We started with the first Smoosh event in 2018 and have played every Smoosh, including our own nights, private events, various conferences and overseas (React Berlin, React Finland).

-### Stand Up

-A new endeavour of mine, having got introduced to stand-up via an 8 week intro course, I'm now exploring where this will go.

 ## Previous Comedy Projects

 ### Clusterfox

 A long form improvised comedy group.
 Joined Dec 2018 - Oct 2019, we've played shows at the Camden Fringe, bringing our conspiracy themed show Wake Up Sheeple!

-### Clowning

-In 2019 I did about 12 weeks of clowning courses, resulting in a 5minute solo show at the end.

 ### And Now